nodejs/node/doc/api/crypto.markdown

 If no tag is provided or if the ciphertext has been tampered with, `final` will throw, thus indicating that the ciphertext should be discarded due to failed authentication.

+### decipher.setAAD(buffer)

+For authenticated encryption modes (currently supported: GCM), this method sets the value used for the additional authenticated data (AAD) input parameter.

 ## crypto.createSign(algorithm)